 A compact/lightweight wallet can be purchased from All-Ett, or made of Tyvek (a useful material easily obtained from window cutouts on construction sites, mailing envelopes, &c.).
 I avoid carrying coins.

-I carry ibuprofen with me which is both analgesic (a pain killer) and anti-inflammatory.
+I do carry ibuprofen which is both analgesic (a pain killer) and anti-inflammatory.
 Willow bark and leaves can be chewed for similar effect (from salicin).

 I use adhesives for closing cuts, avoiding further injury and complication of stitches and bandages.
 I prefer cyanoacrylate products (similar to Krazy Glue) made specifically for medical applications because they have a different chemical composition which is less toxic and remains flexible after it cures.
 In any case, I apply it to only the outer layers of skin, avoiding contact with any tissue that has a vascular network.
-Alternatively, natural materials can be used: the sap of some trees and plants works well (but one should avoid unknown species and potential toxicity).
+I've also used white wood glue (PVA) to make a protective over layer; a second skin as it were.
+Alternatively, natural materials can be used: the sap of some trees and plants works well (but beware of potential toxicity).

-I don’t need a towel for my body as much as my tarp, to wipe it dry before packing.
-Clothing can be used instead but it’s not as absorbent.
+I don't use a towel for my body as much as for my tarp, to wipe it dry before packing.
+Clothing can be used instead but it's not as absorbent.
 Superabsorbent, microfibre towels are readily available.
 Some synthetic «disposable» towels also work well.

-I don’t use much soap at home, and much less (or none) when travelling, but I prefer a vegetable oil Castile soap (like Dr. Bronners) which wreaks less havoc on the world than most other alternatives.
-It works for washing skin, hair, clothes, &c.
+I don't use much soap at home, and much less (or none) when travelling, but I prefer a vegetable oil Castile soap (like Dr. Bronners) which wreaks less havoc on the world than most other alternatives.
+Wood ashes work well for cleaning dishes, &c.

-I usually travel with seeds, sowing them as I go.
-I collect the seeds of (non-invasive) plants and trees which seem useful (wild and otherwise), mostly those which make edible fruit.
-I don’t fuss about it, just plant them where they might survive and grow useful.
+I usually travel with seeds, collecting/sowing them as I go.
+I collect the seeds of (local, non-invasive) plants and trees which seem useful (wild and otherwise), mostly those which I like to eat.
+I don't fuss about it, just plant them where they might survive and grow useful.

-I generally prefer the smallest camera with raw format (see recommended cameras).
+I generally prefer the smallest camera with good optics and raw format (see recommended cameras).

 I like to record sound in a documentary way, similar to taking pictures of the interesting sights one comes upon.
 I’m pleased with the Olympus LS-10.

-For sustainable operation, I’m still undecided.
+For indefinite/sustained operation, I'm still undecided.
 A dynamo can be driven by crank/pull-cord/turbine.
-TEGs give low efficiency but if heat is available… There are many small PV chargers on the market but I have yet to converge on any specifics.
+TEGs give low efficiency, but if heat is plentiful...
+There are many small PV chargers on the market but I have yet to converge on any specifics.

 I am developing a system to travel and explore my local coast.
 For long-distance transportation, I prefer to use more than just paddle propulsion.
 Oscillating foils are naturally efficient and Hobie makes an interesting implementation called the Mirage Drive.
 Either foils or a propeller can be powered by legs or a motor.